microsoft/vscode-docs/release-notes/latest.md

 The `workbench.files.action.reopenClosedFile` command has been added which will reopen the most recent file removed from the working files list.
 The default key binding for this command is `kb(workbench.files.action.reopenClosedFile)`.

 >**Note:** Previously `kb(workbench.files.action.reopenClosedFile)` had been bound to the **Run: Run Test Task** command. **Run: Run Test Task** is now not bound to any default key binding.
-You can [customize](https://code.visualstudio.com/docs/customization/keybindings#_customizing-shortcuts) the key bindings and change the behaviour back to the previous one if desired.
+You can [customize](https://code.visualstudio.com/docs/customization/keybindings#_customizing-shortcuts) the key bindings and change the behavior back to the previous one if desired.

 ### Disable Emmet abbreviation expansion on Tab

-You can now disable the Emmet abbreviation triggered on <kbd>Tab</kbd> using the `emmet.triggerExpansionOnTab` setting.
+You can now disable the Emmet abbreviation triggered on `kbstyle(Tab)` using the `emmet.triggerExpansionOnTab` setting.

 ## Debugging